 7. Uninstall and Reinstall Google Maps

-If updating the app didn’t solve the issue, then you need to uninstall the app and then install it again from the Google Play Store/App Store.
+If updating the app didn’t solve the issue, you need to uninstall it and install it again from the Google Play Store/App Store.

 If the app data is corrupted, then the application won’t be updated properly.
 So, a clean installation is always a good idea.